Book an

 4. How does Saraswat Hospital support families with cleft conditions?

-Saraswat Hospital provides free cleft lip and cleft palate surgeries, medications, and proper aftercare for the best outcome for children.
+Saraswat Hospital provides free cleft lip and cleft palate surgeries, medications, and proper aftercare for the best outcome for children in collaboration with Smile Train India.

 5. Are there long-term complications from cleft lip and cleft palate?